Human rights in Thailand: Lèse-majesté

-Law enforcement abuse on people
+Law enforcement abuse of people

-In November 2021, Yan Marchal, an 18-years French expatriate in Thailand, was deported to his homeland after he had been mocking the Prayut Chan-o-cha's Thai junta and so on the military dominated government in TikTok.
-He was stopped by immigration officials in Phuket, after he just arrived from France to Thailand.
-The reason by the official was Marchal behaviour indicated that he was a possible danger to the public.
+In November 2021, Yan Marchal – an 18-year French resident of Thailand – was deported to his homeland after mocking Prayut Chan-o-cha's Thai junta and the military-dominated government on the social media platform TikTok.
+He was stopped by immigration officials in Phuket after he had just arrived in Thailand from France.
+The reason given by the official was that Marchal's behaviour showed him as a possible danger to the public.

-On 1 December 2021, the 28-year-old noodle vendor made a headline news, asked Prime Minister Prayut Chan-o-cha to retire quickly to allow others to perform the duties and voiced that Thailand needs a lot of development, while he was welcomed by people in Ban Dung District in Udon Thani.
-Later Ban Dung police came to her house, asking to see her so that they could keep a record of her, but she declined to meet them, saying she had done nothing wrong.
-The police denied it later.
+On 1 December 2021, a 28-year-old noodle vendor made headlines: she asked Prime Minister Prayut Chan-o-cha to retire quickly to allow others to perform the duties, and she stated that Thailand needs much development, while the prime minister was being welcomed by people in the Ban Dung district of Udon Thani province.
+Later, Ban Dung police visited her house, asking to see her so that they could keep a record of her; however, she declined to meet them, saying that she had done nothing wrong.
+The police later denied this story.

 Assaults on activists

-Thai activist, Ekachai Hongkangwarn gives interview with his broken arm from an assault.
+Thai activist Ekachai Hongkangwarn (left) gives an interview with his arm broken from an assault.
 He has been assaulted seven times since 2017.
-Sirawith Seritiwat, alias Ja New, was assaulted and hospitalized in 2019.
+Sirawith Seritiwat (right), alias Ja New, was assaulted and hospitalised in 2019.

 Between 2018 and 2019, there had been 11 physical assaults on political activists in Thailand.
 Police investigations of the assaults have shown no progress.

 Regime critic Ekachai Hongkangwarn has been assaulted seven times since 2017.
 Attacks have targeted his property and his person.
 The latest assault took place in May 2019, when he was beaten by four attackers in front of a court building.
 Authorities appear powerless to stop the attacks.
 One culprit was arrested in 2018, paid a fine, and was released.

 On 28 June 2019, anti-junta activist Sirawith "Ja New" Seritiwat was attacked by four assailants wielding baseball bats on a busy Bangkok thoroughfare.
-Earlier in June, Sirawith was attacked by five men when traveling home from a political event.
+Earlier in June, Sirawith was attacked by five men when travelling home from a political event.
 In the case of the latest attack, the deputy prime minister broke the government's silence on political attacks and ordered the police to act swiftly to find the attackers.